jgmalcolm/jgmalcolm.github.io/z80/index.md

 ---
-title: Developing for the TI86 z80
+title: z80 game development
 layout: default
 ---

-# Developing z80 assembler
+# z80 game development

-This is a collection of tutorials on developing z80 assembler for the TI calculators.
+This is a collection of tutorials on developing games in z80 assembler for the TI calculators.
 While focused on the TI86, much of this applies to any z80-based TI calculator: TI85, TI83/+, TI84/+, TI82.
 This content was formerly hosted as "The Guide" on [TI-Calc.org](//ticalc.org).

 ![xkcd: 1996](http://imgs.xkcd.com/comics/1996.png "xkcd #768 '1996'")